benjamin-tessem/startup/README.md

 - [x] Frontend makes ajax request to backend service - Done, the frontend makes requests to the backend to retrieve scores, submit scores, and login

 ### DB/Login Deliverables

+For this deliverable I built a database in MongoDB that stores user credentials and scores, and associates the score with the authenticated user

 - [x] Supports new user registration - Done
 - [x] Supports existing user authentication - Done